 The queues are used to buffer the flow of information between different processing stages of the business process.
 By specifying delay interval and expiration time for a message, a window of execution can be provided for each of the applications.

-Oracle Database Advanced Queuing Implementation of Publish/Subscribe
+Transactional Event Queues and Advanced Queuing Implementation of Publish/Subscribe

 A point-to-point message is aimed at a specific target.
 Senders and receivers decide on a common queue in which to exchange messages.
 Each message is consumed by only one receiver.